-The RS-232 connector on the PC cable is wired so that a standard "straight through" serial cable may be used to connect the module to a standard serial port such as COM ports on PCs.
+The RS-232 connector on the PC cable is wired so that a standard "straight through" 9 pin D-sub cable may be used to connect the module to a standard serial port such as COM ports on PCs.
 Note that this device complies with the EIA232 standard in that it uses signal levels from $\pm$ 3V to $\pm$ 12V.
-It will not operate correctly at TTL (0 to $\pm$ 5V) levels.
+It will not operate correctly at TTL (0 to +5V) levels.